nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/rbac/rbac.md

 ## Overview

-XXX
+Cluster role-based access control (RBAC) feature enables a super-admin user to define different access right to Nutanix Files and Objects in Prism Central.
+Admin can choose default or customized role to assign to users to provide admin or view access to a particular Files or Objects entity.
+The access right can be assigned to File Server or Object Store level so different user can manage different FS or OSS according to the management requirement.

 ## Lab Setup

-The lab has been enabled with MSP on Prism Central which is a pre-requisite of using RBAC.
-In real deployment, you should first enable microservices infrastructure before starting this lab.
+The lab has enabled MSP on Prism Central which is a pre-requisite of using RBAC.
+In real deployment, you should first enable microservices infrastruture before starting this lab.

 ## Define Roles